coleifer/peewee/docs/peewee/api.rst

         :rtype: an instance of :py:class:`QueryCompiler` using the field and op overrides specified.

-    .. py:method:: execute(query)

-        :param: a query instance, such as a :py:class:`SelectQuery`
-        :rtype: the resulting cursor

     .. py:method:: execute_sql(sql[, params=None[, require_commit=True]])

         :param sql: a string sql query